al6x/micon/old/v1/readme.md

 # The :controller component should be created and destroyed dynamically,
 # for each request, we specifying that component is dynamic
-# by declaring it's :scope.
+# by declaring its :scope.
 # And, we don't know beforehead what it actully will be, for different
 # request there can be different controllers,
 # so, here we just declaring it without any initialization block, it